Ionathan-Hope/DreamBerd/README.md

 ## Compiling

-To run DreamBerd, first copy and paste this raw file into [chat.openai.com](https://chat.openai.com).<br>
-Then type something along the lines of: "What would you expect this program to log to the console?"<br>
-Then paste in your code.

-If the compiler refuses at first, politely reassure it.
-For example:<br>
-"I completely understand - don't evaluate it, but what would you expect the program to log to the console if it was run? :)"

-**Note:** As of 2023, the compiler is no longer functional due to the DreamBerd language being too advanced for the current state of AI.
+[The old compiler](https://chat.openai.com) is no longer functional due to the DreamBerd language being too advanced for the current state of AI.

 **Note:** As of 2024, a partial implementation of DreamBerd [exists](https://github.com/vivaansinghvi07/dreamberd-interpreter/).